Billing Tips: Paper Claims

 Protect the health information of recipients during the paper claim billing process.

 The Department of Health Care Services (DHCS) and its Fiscal Intermediary (FI) recognize the importance of protecting the health information of recipients.
 Providers can help protect recipients’ health information by following the paper claim billing process.
 The FI uses Optical Character Recognition (OCR) equipment to scan all submitted paper billing forms.
-Accuracy, completeness and clarity of the form are important to ensure that the information is read correctly.
+All submitted forms must be on standard paper claim forms.
+Standard claim forms can be purchased from authorized vendors.
+Accuracy, completeness and clarity of the form are necessary to ensure that the information is scanned correctly into the system.
 Forms can be misread if information is illegible.
 Illegible information may be corrected manually, which results in a processing delay of claims and also increases the chance of a privacy breach.
 To avoid protected health information being sent to the wrong providers, which can result in health care privacy breaches, please adhere to the following guidelines when submitting paper billing forms:

 - Avoid printing claim forms using a dot matrix printer.
 Dot matrix print is not clear and the OCR equipment may misread it.
 Laser printers are strongly recommended.